-- In the Manager, select View | Database search.
+- In the Manager, select the View > Database search menu item.
 The database search is displayed in the navigation view. - 2.
-To open the advanced database search, click the Advanced button in the Search area. - 3.
+To open the advanced database search, click the Advanced button in the Search section. - 3.
 Double-click the search filter in the Saved filters area. - 4.
 Start the search using the Search button.

-TIP: The saved search queries are displayed in the My One Identity Manager | My filters category.
+TIP: The saved search queries are shown in the My One Identity Manager > Filters category.
 You can run or edit the search queries there or export them for other users.